 Verify that the version installed corresponds to the latest release by running the following commands on the command line:

-# Show versions of message_ix, ixmp, and key dependencies $ message-ix show-versions # Show the contents of the default local Platform (empty on install) $ message-ix --platform=default list
+# Show versions of message_ix, ixmp, and key dependencies $ message-ix show-versions # Show the list of modelling platforms that have been installed and the path to the database config file # By default, just the local database should appear in the list $ message-ix platform list

 The above commands will work as of